ergoserv/handbook/guides/libraries.md

 * [enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid support.
 * [inherited_resources](https://github.com/activeadmin/inherited_resources) - Inherited Resources speeds up development by making your controllers inherit all restful actions so you just have to focus on what is important.
 * [money](https://github.com/Rubymoney/money), [money-rails](https://github.com/RubyMoney/money-rails) - A Ruby Library for dealing with money and currency conversion.
-* [retriable](https://github.com/kamui/retriable) - Retriable is an simple DSL to retry failed code blocks with randomized exponential back-off.
 * [request_store](https://github.com/steveklabnik/request_store) - Per-request global storage for Rack.
 * [paper_trail](https://github.com/paper-trail-gem/paper_trail) - Track changes to your Rails models.